gift guide header

 An energy use meter shows up much energy is being used by a particular device when powered on as well as when powered off (if anything).

 Savings: Many are surprised by how much old appliances (like refrigerators) and using and decide to purchase a new one, which can save about $80 a year.
-(Central Hudson has a program that will pay you $100 for recycling a fridge/freezer and pick it up for free.)
 Another common use is to find devices that use a significant amount of electricity when powered off, and take steps to limit this "vampire load," which can account for an estimated 10 percent of all household energy use.
 Learn more about vampire load and what to do about it on our energy savings blog.

 Smart power strip